bitranox/wrapt_timeout_decorator/README.rst

         mytest()

-here the same example, what will work on Windows:
+here the same example, which will work on Windows:

 ::